 9 - No rating available

+A new cross validation between AAD 230 Credit quality step (C0340) and AAD 230 External rating (C0320) has been implemented.
+Credit quality step should be 9 when external rating is NR, and credit quality step can’t be 9 when external rating is provided or not NR.

 Internal rating (C0350): Internal rating of assets for undertakings using an internal model to the extent that the internal ratings are used in their internal modelling.
 If an internal model undertaking is using solely external ratings this item shall not be reported.